What’s the one reason you should let your kids watch 13 Reasons Why—the story of why Hannah Baker committed suicide?

 What started as “I’m just going to just pick up those pencils and put them in the caddy,” turned into a full-on excavation.
 Oh the treasures I found.

 There was the solitary volleyball knee pad that was so old, the spandex crumbled when I picked it up.
-At least there was a deteriorating lollipop stuck to it gluing part of it together.
+At least there was a deteriorating lollipop gluing part of it together.

 Then I found a little straw dress-up purse that contained such treasures as an expired coupon for toilet bowl cleaner and yet another decaying lollipop.
 (I’m starting to think her superior dental health was because she liked to hoard candy rather than eat it.
 Why we didn’t trade dental bills for exterminator fees, I’ll never know.)